 Last true heir of Léopold Auer’s, Dmitri Makhtin uses virtuosity to enhance emotion.

-Dmitri Makhtin is regularly invited to festivals of Saint Petersburg, Lisbon, PietraSanta, La Folle Journée in Nantes and Tokyo, La Roque d’Anthéron, Menton, Salzburg, Radio France Montpellier, Saint-Denis Music Festival, Automne en Normandie and Leiden (of which he is artistic director).
-He also performs recitals and chamber music in the most prestigious venues in the world: the Centre for Fine Arts in Brussels, Lincoln Center in New York, Saint Petersburg Philharmonia, Tivoli Vredenburg in Utrecht, Pushkin Museum in Moscow, Salle Pleyel in Paris, Amsterdam Concertgebouw…
+Dmitri Makhtin is a regular guest at the festivals of Saint Petersburg, Lisbon, PietraSanta, La Folle Journée in Nantes /Tokyo/ Yekaterinburg, La Roque d’Anthéron, Menton, Salzburg, Radio France Montpellier, Saint-Denis Music Festival, Automne en Normandie, C’est pas Classique Festival in Nice, Piano Folies in Touquet (France) or Lake Como International Festival in Italy.
+He also performs recitals and chamber music in the most prestigious venues in the world: the Centre for Fine Arts in Brussels, Lincoln Center in New York, Saint Petersburg Philharmonia, Tivoli Vredenburg in Utrecht, Pushkin Museum in Moscow, Amsterdam Concertgebouw…

 Dmitri Makhtin plays on a Jean-Baptiste Vuillaume violin from 1863.